apache/pulsar/docs/ModularLoadManager.md

 ||               |54.84          |134.48         |189.31         |126.54         |320.96         |447.50         ||
 ===================================================================================================================
 ```
-It is important to note that `com.yahoo.pulsar.broker.loadbalance.impl.ModularLoadManagerImpl` is _centralized_, meaning all requests
+It is important to note that `org.apache.pulsar.broker.loadbalance.impl.ModularLoadManagerImpl` is _centralized_, meaning all requests
 to assign a bundle (whether it's been seen before or whether this is the first time) only get handled by the _lead_ broker
 (which can change over time).
 To determine the current lead broker, examine this node in ZooKeeper: `/loadbalance/leader`

 ## Implementation

 ### Data
-The data monitored by the modular load manager is contained in the class `com.yahoo.pulsar.broker.loadbalance.LoadData`.
+The data monitored by the modular load manager is contained in the class `org.apache.pulsar.broker.loadbalance.LoadData`.
 Here, the available data is subdivided into the bundle data and the broker data.

 #### Broker Data
-The broker data is contained in the class `com.yahoo.pulsar.broker.BrokerData`.
+The broker data is contained in the class `org.apache.pulsar.broker.BrokerData`.
 It is further subdivided into two parts,
 one being the local data which every broker individually writes to ZooKeeper, and the other being the historical broker
 data which is written to ZooKeeper by the leader broker.

 ##### Local Broker Data
 The local broker data is contained in the class
-`com.yahoo.pulsar.broker.LocalBrokerData` and gives information about the following resources:
+`org.apache.pulsar.broker.LocalBrokerData` and gives information about the following resources:

 * CPU usage
 * JVM heap memory usage